-Students have two regularly scheduled art classes with an art teacher in Kindergarten and grade 2 and once per cycle in grades 1, 3 and 4 The classes range from 35 minutes in Kindergarten to 45 minutes in grades 1-4.
+Students have a regularly scheduled art class with an art teacher in Kindergarten and in grades 1, 3 and 4 once per cycle.
+In grade 2, students have two scheduled art classes per cycle.
+The classes range from 35 minutes in Kindergarten to 45 minutes in grades 1-4.
 All levels of the program include experiences designed to exercise and strengthen the pupil's ability to perceive, appreciate, perform and criticize.
 Provisions are made for each student to be involved with a variety of two-dimensional and three-dimensional materials and to gain understanding of our visual arts heritage.
 The activities are planned to promote the development of independent thinking and self-evaluation.
 The art curriculum follows a developmental scope and sequence and is a discipline-based approach to art education.
 Lessons are designed to provide instances for integration with elements of the core educational program.